codewind-resources/rogue-cloud/docs/RogueCloudRoomsFileFormat.md

 (Room name - this is the same as the room name in map-new-mappings.txt):
 ```

 ### Letter assignments:

+Letter assignments assign letters/number/symbols (eg ASCII characters) to specific tiles on the grid.
+So, for example, when you see A in the grid, it means there is a corresponding letter assignment that indicates what tiles should be displayed at that location on the grid.
+A simple assignment like `A = 1152 Fridge`, means that whenever you see A in the grid, tile 1152 is displayed (and if the user mouses over the tile it will say Fridge).

+**Letter assignments can come in different formats, listed here**:

 #### 1) `* = # Name`